wjzabs/d3v4angular2/README.md

 ng g component baseball	//create a component to be used for the baseball scatterplot
 ```

-From the example page, pull down Baseball.csv and place it in the assets folder of the project
+From the [blockbuilder example page](http://blockbuilder.org/syntagmatic/ba23d525f8986cb0ebf30a5dd30c9dd2), pull down Baseball.csv and place it in the assets folder of the project

 Note - *pay attention to case* - **B**aseball